 Most people agree this is the most important factor.
 Bathroom mirrors come in various sizes, shapes, and designs.
 However, having a clear understanding of your budget is the starting point for choosing the right bathroom mirror for you.

 An undersized or oversized bathroom mirror will give your bathroom a terrible look.
-If you want to create a luxurious, elegant and appealing look in your bathroom, it is vital to ensure that you choose a mirror that fits perfectly well into your space.
+If you want to create a luxurious, elegant, and appealing look in your bathroom, it is vital to ensure that you choose a mirror that fits perfectly well into your space.
 Take time to measure the available space before shopping.

 The quality of the mirror you are opting for will largely depend on your budget too.
 The higher the quality, the higher the price.
 However, if you care so much about the beauty and aesthetics of your bathroom, then you need a high-quality mirror.
-Remember that inferior mirrors may cost less; they will end up giving you bathroom an old look.
+Remember that inferior mirrors may cost less; they will end up giving your bathroom an old look.

 Functionality matters!
 Consider their usefulness.
 If the bathroom mirror is movable, consider how easy it is to work with.
 Then it’s easier to position in the available space.